Jonathan Hogg: 2020/21

 Hogg scored just his second goal for Huddersfield on 7 April 2021, a header from a corner, which proved to be a consolation in a home 2–1 defeat to AFC Bournemouth.
 On 7 May 2021, he was named by supporters as the club's Blue & White Foundation Player of the Year, ahead of teammate Lewis O'Brien.
 Two weeks later, Hogg also received the Hargreaves Memorial Player of the Year Trophy, receiving 35% of supporters' votes.

 2021/22

 On 29 June 2021 Hogg was appointed club captain.
-Head Coach Carlos Corberán was quoted as saying “Being a Captain is not only when you have the armband on a game day.
+Head Coach Carlos Corberán was quoted as saying "Being a Captain is not only when you have the armband on a game day.
 You must lead by example.
 You must be a professional footballer 24/7 and bring everyone else up to your standards, so they have the same mentality.
-We know that Hoggy will do that.”.
+We know that Hoggy will do that.".

-On 14 September 2021 Hogg scored his third league goal for Huddersfield in a 3–0 away win at Blackpool.
+On 14 September 2021 Hogg scored his first league goal for Huddersfield in a 3–0 away win at Blackpool.
 He chested the ball down and struck a half volley from just outside the area into the top corner of the goal.

-On 30 October 2021 Hogg scored his second goal of the season with a late header at home to Millwall from a Sorba Thomas corner, which proved to be the only goal of the game.
+On 30 October 2021, Hogg scored his second league goal of the season, a career best, with a late winner with a header at home to Millwall from a Sorba Thomas corner, to make it 1-0 to the Terriers.